What Is Total Triage?

 - Admin queries get filtered directly to the team that handles them.

 - Knowing a patients symptoms upfront helps the doctor prioritise patient needs efficiently.

 One Appointment - One Problem

 Your eConsult will be triaged and an appropriate appointment will be made for you.
 We will therefore not be able to help you with any other issues that you bring up during this appointment as sufficient time has not be allocated for us to do this.

-Any patient who arrives for their appointment more than 10 minutes late may be asked to re-book their appointment.
-The doctor or nurse practitioner is under no obligation to see a patient who arrives late and it is at their discretion.
+Patients who arrive for a face to face appointment more than ten minutes late may be asked to re-book their appointment.
+The doctor, nurse practitioner or nurse is under no obligation to see a patient who arrives late and it is at their discretion.

 We use an automated system to send out text reminders to our patients about their appointments.
 Replies to appointment reminders are not monitored.
 However, replying 'Cancel' will cancel your appointment via an automated system.

 We ask that patients notify us if they change their mobile number using via their online services account, or by completing our 'Change of Patient Details Form' (WORD, PDF) and returning to the surgery so that our records are always fully up to date.